best in class

 Best lug-sole-style Chelsea boots

 Fashion content creator Tilly Macalister-Smith originally pointed me to a version of these Chelsea boots from Ganni, the “Danish Mansur Gavriel,” in our guide to the best ankle boots.
 And Taylor Tomasi Hill, creative and fashion director of the Yes, is another devotee of the brand’s tactical-looking footwear.
 I liked the edginess of this recycled-rubber style enough to give it a spot on this list.
-The “brilliant, indestructible” boots have a stompier sole meant to resemble the lug sole you sometimes see on loafers.
-And according to Macalister-Smith, they have been dependable against snowy streets and on gardening adventures.
+The boots have an indestructible lug sole that, according to Macalister-Smith, has been equally dependable while walking on snowy streets and working in the garden.
 She especially appreciates that they are made from recycled materials — she usually shops for shoes secondhand and makes it a point to be mindful about a company’s production practices when buying new footwear.

 Best tall Chelsea boots

 Personal stylist Erica Ball discovered the Cecyls while shopping for a client.
-From luxury label Vince, which is known for its basics, these boots have a distinctly clean look — their only “embellishment” is a higher-than-usual shaft for a slightly more dramatic effect.
+From luxury label Vince, which is known for its basics, these boots have a distinctly clean look — their only “embellishment” is a higher-than-usual shaft with an extended gore that wraps around the back for a slightly more dramatic effect.
 These Chelsea boots caught Ball’s attention for their versatility (she’s a big believer in having a “curated closet”) as she can wear them just as easily with a frillier dress as with a leather jacket and raw-hem denim.
 Ball adds that these are made of a quality leather and are likely to last a long time, making the Cecyls worth the investment if you subscribe to a “cost-per-wear” philosophy.

-These Nisolos are more minimal than the Blundstones, but the shoes do feature a barely there blockish heel (available in a contrasting wood tone if you’re so inclined) that’s menswear inspired and more understated than the platformed options featured above.
-Peggy Economou, a co-founder of the nursery-clothes brand Teat and Cosset, and Kate McLeod, a co-founder of her eponymous label of lotion stones, each have a pair.
-Economou considers them understated and elegant.
-McLeod echoes that, calling them a “shoe staple” because they’re easy to dress up and down along with sliding right on and fitting snugly.
+These Nisolos feature a barely there blockish heel (available in a contrasting wood tone if you’re so inclined) that’s more subdued than the taller style seen above.
+Peggy Economou, co-founder of the nursery-clothes brand Teat and Cosset, and Kate McLeod, co-founder of her eponymous label of lotion stones, each recommend the pair.
+McLeod calls them a “shoe staple” because they’re easy to dress up and down along with sliding right on and fitting snugly.
 To boot, both pointed out Nisolo’s commitment to sustainable practices, operating ethical factories, and fair trade.

 Best cowboy-style Chelsea boots